 Users aren’t asked for a verification code the first time they log in to Salesforce.

 Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
 When a user changes a password or resets a security token, Salesforce sends a new security token to the email address on the user’s Salesforce record.
-The security token is valid until a user resets their security token, changes their password, or has their password reset.
+The security token is valid until the user resets the security token, changes a password, or has a password reset.

 Tips on Setting Login Restrictions

 Consider the following when setting login restrictions:

 When a user’s password is changed, the security token is reset.
-Login via the API or a client can be blocked until the user adds the automatically generated security token to the end of the password when logging in to Salesforce via the API or a client.
+Login via the API or a client can be blocked until the user adds the automatically generated security token to the end of the password.

 Partner Portal and Customer Portal users aren’t required to activate computers to log in.

 These events count toward the number of times users can attempt to log in with an invalid password before being locked out of Salesforce, as defined in your org’s login lockout settings:

-Each time users are prompted to confirm their identity (when a user clicks Email me a verification code, for example)
+Each time users are prompted to verify identity

-Each time users incorrectly add the security token or time-based token to the end of their password to log in to the API or a client
+Each time users incorrectly add the security token or verification code to the end of their password to log in to Salesforcevia the API or a client